Smilenone/STAVAG_tutorial/docs/source/index.rst

 ..
-STAligner documentation master file, created by sphinx-quickstart on Sun Dec 25 15:28:06 2022.
+STAVAG documentation master file, created by sphinx-quickstart on Sun Nov 16 15:28:06 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-STAligner: Integrating spatial transcriptomics data across different conditions, technologies, and developmental stages
+Uncovering directionally and temporally variable genes with STAVAG
 ====================================================================================================================================================

 .. toctree::